ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/combinators.md

 ## -Distinct {#agg-functions-combinator-distinct}

-Lets you select only unique values from the database.
+Every unique combination of arguments will be aggregated only once.
+Repeating values are ignored.
 Examples: `sum(DISTINCT x)`, `groupArray(DISTINCT x)`, `corrStableDistinct(DISTINCT x, y)` and so on.

 ## -OrDefault {#agg-functions-combinator-ordefault}